-The western Mediterranean cluster of the Balearic Islands may be a well-visited area of Spain, but the northernmost island amongst them, Menorca, is lesser known.
+The western Mediterranean cluster of the Balearic Islands may be a well-visited area of Spain, but the things to do in Menorca – the northernmost island amongst them – is lesser-known.
 In the shadow of its bustling and popular neighbours Ibiza and Majorca (Mallorca), it has always been sought after, yet protected – from invaders over the centuries to mass tourism today.

-Here, in this UNESCO Biosphere Reserve, you can wander adventurously, but you travel slowly; you can immerse yourself within historical sites, without disrupting the island’s longstanding conservation.
+Here, in this UNESCO Biosphere Reserve, sightseeing in Menorca means wandering adventurously but travelling slowly.
+You can immerse yourself within historical sites, without disrupting the island’s longstanding conservation.

 It’s hard to believe that an island has been preserved so thoroughly, but aside from rules being in place for ship docking, restrictions of access for cars and the maintained Camí de Cavalls trail, Menorca is protected naturally.

-One of the most interesting things I noticed when hiking was the ‘posidonia oceania’ plant that blanketed many of the beaches.
-These are known as the seagrass meadows (that grow underwater) and are washed up to sea, and in doing so, prevent the sand being swept out by the waves.
+One of the most interesting things I noticed when hiking was the ‘Posidonia Oceania’ plant that blanketed many of the beaches.
+These are known as the seagrass meadows (that grow underwater) and are washed up to the sea, and in doing so, prevent the sand being swept out by the waves.
 This is what helps keeps the sea waters so pristine and clear, as well as preserving the coastline that is home to animals and plants unique to Menorca.

-It would take approximately one week circumnavigate the entire island on this trial, and once you sample just a small patch of it, it becomes a very attractive option – one that is certainly making me want to return.
+It would take approximately one week to circumnavigate the entire island on this trail, and once you sample just a small patch of it, it becomes a very attractive option – one that is certainly making me want to return.

 Menorca is renowned for the transparency of the sea, making the crystal clear waters are a scuba haven, which unspoilt seabeds rich in marine life, and animals unique to the island and its long-standing preservation efforts.

-Menorca is… Quality Cuisine and a Legacy of Gin
+Menorca has Quality Cuisine and a Legacy of Gin

 While not only known know for its fresh seafood, cured meats and cheese with a certified designation of origin, Menorca has a rather famous Gin blend.